martinfrances107/rust_d3_geo/README.md

 Progress so far.

 A list of all projections can be found in invert-test.rs.
-Out of the 15 distinct projections listed on 4 have been ported so far.
+Out of the 15 distinct projections listed only 4 have been ported so far.
 (AziumuthalEqualArea, Equirectangular, Orthographic, Stereographic )

-##TODO list
+## TODO list

 Currently we have 47% test coverage ( as reported by cargo tarpaulin -o Html )
 * The current target is to increase the code coverage in resample.rs which has some known bugs.